-Delivering equity in year one of the Biden-Harris Administration
+Delivering equity in the Biden-Harris Administration

-Cut child poverty by historic rates
+Cut poverty by historic rates

 - Brought child poverty to its lowest level on record in 2021 – with record low Black and Hispanic child poverty, through the expansion of the Child Tax Credit.